HWeber-tech/emp_proving_ground_v1/docs/performance/performance_baseline.md

 returns the same per-scope payloads used in the baseline so observability tooling can reuse the snapshots without rerunning the collection routine.【F:src/trading/trading_manager.py†L542-L569】【F:src/trading/trading_manager.py†L2614-L2619】【F:src/trading/execution/performance_baseline.py†L52-L74】【F:tests/trading/test_trading_manager_execution.py†L2860-L2923】

+## Decision latency baseline

+The M1 bootstrap replay harness captured a decision latency baseline and persisted it as `docs/performance/decision_latency_baseline.json` with `p50=0.0859s`, `p99=0.1532s`, and 21 samples.

+- `BootstrapTradingStack.describe_pipeline_observability()` now includes a
+  `decision_latency` verdict computed by `src/orchestration/decision_latency_guard.evaluate_decision_latency`, which
+  enforces the baseline with a 5% tolerance and requires at least 10 samples.
+- CI/acceptance tests can load the same helper to block regressions that widen decision latency percentiles beyond the M1 capture.
+- To re-baseline, rerun the bootstrap replay loop, capture fresh percentiles, update the JSON file, and adjust the default baseline constants if tighter budgets are adopted.